progmaticltd/homebox/docs/deployment-backup.md

 first time, they will contain some important files, to avoid being regenerated every time you are running the Ansible scripts.

 This is useful, both for archiving purposes and during the development phase.
+It will also alows you to restore your server, with all the data, user accounts, certificates, passwords, encryption keys. etc. very easily.

+A sub-folder named after your domain is created in this "backup" folder.
+So you can use the same repository to work on multiple domains.

 ## Certificates